 Every genre is different when you’re an author.
 Romance stories don’t follow the same rules as mysteries, or westerns.
 I didn’t know that for a long time.
 Sure, I knew each genre had a favored word count, from 45,000 for YA (at the low end) to 120,000 for thrillers.
 But I didn’t know there was so much difference in voice, pacing, plotting–well, every element that makes a great story.

-Over the next few weeks, I’m going to share with you what the best in each genre consider critical to penning a blockbuster.
+few weeks few months year, I’m going to share with you what the best in each genre consider critical to penning a blockbuster.
 I’ll start with Literary Fiction because that is the most popular (with thrillers a near second).
 Literary Fiction includes novels such as The Great Gatsby, To Kill a Mockingbird, Life of Pi, The Handmade’s Tale.
 They’re books that you savor, take weeks to read, and mull over with friends while eating leisurely dinners in five-star restaurants.
 Here are seven organic bits of advice from Writers Digest, Absolute Write, and others that you need to embrace if you’re a Lit Fic writer:

 - aim for transcendency–make your story bigger than the plot.
 It’s about ideas, not action.
 If you see yourself as that writer hunched over his/her computer, thinking deep thoughts that explain why characters do this or that, you have a LitFic soul.
 If you’re a James Bond fan, well, there’s always the possibility of a new genre–the LitFic thriller.